purarue/vim-unimpaired-conversions/README.markdown

 wk.register(normalMaps, {mode = "n"})
 ```

-That does not actually bind anything, it just gives it
+These `register` calls does not actually bind anything, it just gives it
 nicer descriptions.
+The keys are mapped by the vimscript plugin, like normal

 Then, for example to load with [`lazy.nvim`](https://github.com/folke/lazy.nvim):